JuneWayne/ALL-Pipeline-WebApp/README.md

 - Fixed the pipeline breakage from OpenAI Errors and migrated deprecated Pinecone packages to newer updates
 - Connected the Pinecone Vector Store with the scheduled data pipeline, automated the embedding process to ensure that the chatbot is update-to-date with the newest internship information

-**Future Steps**
-- Create an analytical dashboard of visualizations via D3 or Python that is connected to the cloud api
-- Improve UI for better user experience overall (smoother transitions etc)
+**Bug Fixes Required**
 - Fix bugs of locations showing 'zero' jobs
+- Fix bugs of location markers overlapping each other on the same long/latitude position
 - Fix Chatbot's connection to Pinecone (JSON format versus Document format retrievals)
 - Fix Conversational AI's 'Permission Denied' issue

+**Future Steps**
+- Create an analytical dashboard of visualizations via D3 or Python that is connected to the cloud api
+- Improve UI for better user experience overall (smoother transitions, aggregating markers when zoomed out, etc)